siavashadpey/gpu_intro/lab5/README.md

+Note: The dataset can be downloaed from [here](http://yann.lecun.com/exdb/mnist/).
+It is not included in this repository because of its size.

+-

 This is a library that can be used to implement a fully connected neural network for classification purposes.
 A high level interface for constructing a linear feed-forward network is implemented in model.hpp and model.cpp.
 To add a layer,